Requirements for approved training and equipment

 Requirements on the documentation of an inspection

-Inspectors of pesticide application equipment in use is required to document the result of the inspection in a test protocol.
+Inspectors of pesticide application equipment in use are required to document the result of the inspections in a test protocol.
 Protocols shall, unless the inspector and spray owner agree otherwise, be delivered in an electronic format to the owner of the sprayer.

 The test protocol has to include the following information: